 EJ IndexesThe EJ index is a combination of environmental and demographic information.
-There are twelve EJ Indexes in EJSCREEN reflecting the 11 environmental indicators.
+There are eleven EJ Indexes in EJSCREEN reflecting the 11 environmental indicators.
 The 11 EJ Index names are:

 - National Scale Air Toxics Assessment Air Toxics Cancer Risk

 - National Scale Air Toxics Assessment Respiratory Hazard Index

 - National Scale Air Toxics Assessment Diesel PM (DPM)

 - Particulate Matter (PM2.5)